 Summer courses in Sweden

-Every year in March we are taking applications (max. three) from students who want to apply for a scholarship for taking summer courses in Sweden.
+Every year in March we are taking applications (max. four) from TUM students from level A2 who want to apply for a scholarship for a summer course at A2, B1 or B2-C1 level in Sweden.

 Room 300, Richard-Wagner-Str.
 3 (MUC)

 The TUM language center cooperates with the Swedish Institute (Svenska Institutet).

 For further information, please visit the website of the Swedish Institute.